SyedUmerAhmedCode/SyedUmerAhmedCode/README.md

 - 👋 Hi, I’m @SyedUmerAhmedCode.
 - 👀 I’m interested in improving my knowledge of not only programming language but alos to learn about architectures and how things work together.
 - 🌱 I’m currently learning Spring along with Angular(planned).
 - 💞️ I’m looking to collaborate on ...
-Right now, I try to learn on my own as I am branching out into new technologies (atleast for me) but if you have cool ideas or want to collaborate on a project, contact me.
+Right now, I am trying to learn on my own as I am branching out into new technologies (atleast for me) but if you have cool ideas or want to collaborate on a project, please feel free to contact me.
 - 📫 How to reach me?
 At syed.umer.ahmed.code@gmail.com

 <!---